numbbo/workshops/sources-webpage/source/BBOB-2018/index.rst

 offers uploads of data sets up to 50GB in size or any other provider of online data storage.
-Please let us know briefly in the mandatory ``Data`` field, why you do not provide any data in case you submit a paper unrelated to the above BBOB test suites.
+Please let us know briefly in the mandatory ``Data`` field, why you do not provide any data for example in case you submit a paper unrelated to the above BBOB test suites.

 ..
 [2] The data of previously compared algorithms can be found at